rangrisme/lubrication/README.md

 * Ranga (r.radhakrishnan@ed.ac.uk)

+### List of things to work on for future updates ###

+1. Make the cutoffs with arithmetic mean by default.

 ### Acknowledgements ###
 Tim Najuch for leading the discussion on this topic and helping me develop this code.
 Dr. Chris Ness for verifying the theory behind the forces.